“Nosy Iranja is the most beautiful beach I’ve ever seen,” Kary proclaimed.

 You may also be interested in:

-Disclosure: The author was honored to be the guest of Costa Cruises during her time in Nosy Iranja, but as always, the opinions, reviews, and experiences are her own.
+Disclosure: The author was honored to be the guest of Costa Cruises for her excursion to Nosy Iranja, but as always, the opinions, reviews, and experiences are her own.